stefanoborini/stefanoborini.github.io/_posts/2011-09-05-a-raytracer-in-python-part-1-basic-functionality.md

 category: python
 title: A Raytracer in Python - Part 1 - Basic Functionality
 ---
-# A Raytracer in Python - Part 1 - Basic Functionality

 Some time ago I visited Sydney, and I made a tragic mistake: I entered the University bookshop.
 Why a mistake, you say?
 I am book maniac.
 As